-• A certification that all work was performed in conformance with this SMP.
+A certification that all work was performed in conformance with this SMP.

-In addition, deed restrictions have been implemented in accordance with the requirements of the New York State Brownfield program, limiting the future use of the property to business, commercial, or industrial development.
+In addition, an Environmental Easement has been implemented in accordance with the requirements of the New York State Brownfield program, limiting the future use of the property to commercial development.

 5.1.
-Excavated and stockpiled soil/fill disposal:
+Excavated and stockpiled soil/fill disposal

-Soil/fill that is excavated as part of development, which cannot be used as fill below the cover system, will be further characterized prior to transportation off-site for disposal at a permitted facility.
-For excavated soil/fill with visual or olfactory evidence of contamination (i.e., staining, odors, or elevated PID measurements), one composite sample and a duplicate sample will be collected for each 100 cubic yards of stockpiled soil/fill.
+Soil/fill that is excavated as part of development which can not be used as fill below the cover system will be further characterized prior to transportation off-site for disposal at a permitted facility.
+For excavated soil/fill with visual evidence of contamination (i.e., staining or elevated PID measurements), one composite sample and a duplicate sample will be collected for each 100 cubic yards of stockpiled soil/fill.
 For excavated soil/fill that does not exhibit visual evidence of contamination but must be sent for off-site disposal, one composite sample and a duplicate sample will be collected for 2000 cubic yards of stockpiled soil, and a minimum of 1 sample will be collected for volumes less than 2000 cubic yards.

 The composite sample will be collected from five locations within each stockpile.
 A duplicate composite sample will also be collected.
 PID measurements will be recorded for each of the five individual locations.
 One grab sample will be collected from the individual location with the highest PID measurement.
 If none of the five individual sample locations exhibit PID readings, one location will be selected at random.
-The composite sample will be analyzed by a NYSDOH ELAP-certified laboratory for the Target Compound List VOCs, SVOCs, and (TCL) TAL Metals.
+The composite sample will be analyzed by a NYSDOH ELAP-certified laboratory for pH (EPA Method 9045C), Target Compound List (TCL) SVOCs, pesticides, and PCBs, and TAL metals, and cyanide.
 The grab sample will be analyzed for TCL VOCs.